 Our objective is to test whether closed-end funds, thanks to their capital structure, which insulates them from redemptions, trade in a way that corrects mispricing.
-We thus face the challenge of identifying mispriced stocks.
-To do so, we follow Coval and Stafford (2007), who show that distressed funds experiencing large outflows create selling pressure in the stocks they hold.
+To identify mispriced stocks, we follow Coval and Stafford (2007), who show that distressed funds experiencing large outflows create selling pressure in the stocks they hold.
 Similarly, the tendency of funds experiencing large inflows to expand the positions in the stocks they already own creates positive price pressure in these stocks.